thanhtunguet/code-challenge/messy-react/README.md

 return 0;
 ```

-5. Mutating props and wrong use of useMemo:
+5. Mutating props and incorrect use of useMemo

-- `sort` will mutate the array itself, leads to potential bugs.
-We need to clone the array by `[...balances]` before sorting
+- `sort` will mutate the array itself, which leads to potential bugs.
+We need to clone the array using `[...balances]` before sorting.
-- Unexpected `prices` value in dependency list, this will cause unnecessary re-renders
+- Unexpected `prices` value in the dependency list will cause unnecessary re-renders.

 6. Unnecessary re-computing priorities

 - The code calls `getPriority` inside `filter` and `sort`.
 This can be optimized by calculating a priority map.

-7. Using `index` as React key.
+7. Using `index` as React key

-- Using array index as key can cause unnecessary DOM churn when list order changes.
-Prefer a stable unique key (id)
+- Using array index as a key can cause unnecessary DOM churn when the list order changes.
+Prefer a stable unique key (id).

 8. Inefficient USD computing per row

 - Similar to priority.
-This operation is not expensive but we still shoud avoid using it.
+This operation is not expensive, but we should still avoid using it.